 - Parents, teachers and coaches can use it to inform their work with children and adolescents.

 Finally, funding bodies can use it to help shape funding strategies and decisions.

 An academic paper on the 2016 Japan Report Card on Physical Activity for Children and Youth is published in the Journal of Physical Activity & Health in November 2016.
-The 2016 Japanese Report Card will be compared with other national report cards around the world in an academic paper to be published in November 2016 and as part of the International Congress on Physical Activity and Public Health conference in Bangkok in November 2016.
+The 2016 Japanese Report Card was compared with other national report cards around the world in an academic paper to is published in November 2016 and as part of the International Congress on Physical Activity and Public Health conference in Bangkok in November 2016.